List of Hollyoaks characters introduced in 2015: Curtis Royle

-Curtis Royle, played by Charlie Hughes, is the biological son of Trevor Royle (Greg Wood) and Grace Black (Tamara Wall), and the surrogate son of Esther Bloom (Jazmine Franks).
+Curtis Royle, played by Charlie Hughes, is the biological orphaned son of Trevor Royle (Greg Wood) and Grace Black (Tamara Wall), and the surrogate son of Esther Bloom (Jazmine Franks).
 He is also the step-son of Freddie Roscoe (Charlie Clapham).
 He first appears in Episode 4170 which originally aired on 17 July 2015, when he was born.
 Shortly after giving birth to a baby boy, who Trevor and Grace name Curtis, in the back of Trevor's car, Esther decides she wants to raise him as her own son.
 When Esther slips into a coma before falling victim to the Gloved Hand Killer, her grandmother Frankie Osborne (Helen Pearson) takes full custody of the baby and renames him Stephan.
 Esther later agrees to share custody of Curtis with Trevor after the death of his teenage son Dylan Jenkins (James Fletcher) on the condition that Grace is kept away from him.
 Curtis departed alongside Grace in Episode 6145, which originally aired on 30 June 2023.

 On 29 July 2024, it was announced that Curtis would be returning to Hollyoaks, with Reuben Shepherd taking over the role from Hughes.
 Shepherd is the son of Coronation Street actor Jack P. Shepherd, who plays the regular role of David Platt.
 He made his debut on 30 September 2024.
 The Mirror reported: "Reuben is a chip off the old block.
 He's already impressing on set and his talent is shining through.
 He's got a bright future ahead of him."